gabby santerre, MA, LMHCA

 About Me

-Before becoming a therapist, I spent over a decade as an organic farmer; without knowing why, I sensed that I needed to do work that was close to the ground, to be near things that felt fundamental and foundational to life.
-I view therapy in much the same way: as a space to work with what is deep and foundational in you.
+Before becoming a therapist, I spent over a decade as an organic farmer.
+Without really knowing why, I sensed that I needed to do work that was close to the ground, to be near things that felt fundamental and foundational to life.
+I view therapy in much the same way: as a space to work with what is deep, and foundational, and real in you.

-I seek to welcome you as a whole person, not a list of symptoms.
-I work with a deep sense of curiosity about you, your experience, and the full human being that you are.
-My goal is not to provide you with all the answers — instead, let's embark on a relational journey together, inviting us both to explore what we know about ourselves and the world.
+I strive to welcome you as a whole person, not a list of symptoms — and to work with a deep sense of curiosity about you, your experience, and the full human being that you are.
+My goal is not to provide you with all the answers, but to help create a sense of homecoming within you — and to help you make sense of what your mind and body are already telling you.

-I believe that therapy, at its best, provides a person with permission to show up as their real, messy self.
-Our work together can provide you with the room and the space to uncover unknown parts of what is already within you — and to be deeply and meaningfully supported while you do that work.
-You are not alone on this journey.
+I believe that therapy, at its best, provides a person with permission to show up as their real, messy, honest self.
+Our work together can provide you with the room and the space to find yourself, and also to BE yourself — and to be deeply and meaningfully supported while you do that work.

 Telehealth and in-person sessions currently available.